digital twins

 ATOM digital twin reflects complex interactions across the entire lifecycle of the gas turbine.
 Source: Anylogic.

-ATOM digests live data from multiple sources to thoroughly model cobwebs of engine parameters, performance metrics, maintenance operations, and logistics steps across the entire turbine lifecycle.
-By running different what-if scenarios and visualizing their results, it helps stakeholders make better investment decisions.
+ATOM digests live data from multiple sources to thoroughly model cobwebs of engine parameters, performance metrics, maintenance operations, and logistics steps throughout the entire turbine lifecycle.
+Running different what-if scenarios and visualizing their results helps stakeholders make better investment decisions.

 AutoBEM relies on public information like satellite imagery, street views, light detection and ranging (LIDAR), prototype buildings, and standard building codes to generate energy profiles of structures.
-A twin reflects all critical external and internal characteristics including a building’s height, size, and type, a number of windows and floors, building envelope materials, roof type, heating, ventilation, and cooling systems.
+A twin reflects all critical external and internal characteristics, including height, size, type, number of windows and floors, building envelope materials, roof type, heating, ventilation, and cooling systems.

-Advanced algorithms behind the twin predict which technologies are to be implemented to save energy.
-This includes modern water heaters, smart thermostats, solar panels, and more.
-Supposedly, AutoBEM will be widely used in urban planning and maintenance as there is much concern about energy consumption in cities across the US.
+Advanced algorithms behind the twin predict which technologies will be implemented to save energy.
+These include modern water heaters, smart thermostats, solar panels, and more.
+AutoBEM is supposed to be widely used in urban planning and maintenance, as there is much concern about energy consumption in cities across the US.

 Theoretically, you can build a digital twin for almost everything.
-In practice, it’s far from feasible to create a replica that covers every single aspect of a product or manufacturing process.
-If you’ve already jumped to the conclusion that your business will benefit from DTs or at least want to test the idea, choose a single component or operation that is most vulnerable or crucial for your business.
+In practice, creating a replica that covers every single aspect of a product or manufacturing process is far from feasible.
+If you’ve already concluded that your business will benefit from DTs or at least, want to test the idea, choose your business's most vulnerable or crucial single component or operation.

 Once you understand what you are going to twin in the first place, the next steps may be the following.